Recommendations to Watch, Listen & Read

 Curious Conversations About Equity and Sustainabiltiy - In the first episode of Just Sustainability, I’ll introduce you to Dr. Fayola Jacobs, who is an Assistant Professor in the Hubert H. Humphrey School of Public Affairs at the University of Minnesota Twin Cities.

-Environmental Justice Observatory Podcast
+Global Environmental Justice Observatory Podcast

 This great new podcast (launched this Spring by ENVS professor Ravi Rajan and collaborators) will have a new interview uploaded every Monday.
 Featuring leading scholars and practitioners from all over the world.
 "The interviews are long and substantive".
 Check out the very first episode below: